UC Master Gardeners, Santa Clara County, CA

 Address: Martial Cottle Park, 5283 Snell Ave, San Jose, CA 95136

-Directions: Entry to the Park is free.
+Directions: Entry to the park is free.
 Parking is $6.
-There are walkways in the Park to our garden location.
+There are walkways in the park to our garden location.

 Visiting hours: Our parcel is open to the public during our regular work hours: Wednesdays and Saturdays from 9–noon.
 We’re also on site at other times and during scheduled events.
 If the gate is open, feel free to come on in.